Before you start: do you actually want to self-host?

 Phase 5: Telegram gateway setup

-Create a bot: open Telegram, message @BotFather, send /newbot, follow the prompts to name your bot, and copy the token it gives you.
+Create a bot: open Telegram, message @BotFather, send /newbot, follow the prompts, and copy the token.
+Get your user ID from @userinfobot.

 Add both to your env file: